partharora1105/Multimodal-Research-Chatbot/README.md

-<h1>Chatting App</h1>
+<h1>Research Survey Chatbot</h1>
-A basic chatting app build on Python Flask to chat securly with peers on the web on any device.
+A Multimodal Chatbot (Voice+Text) built to collect data from neurodiverse students about the interactions they had.
 <h2>Setup</h2>
 <ul>
 	<li>Make sure you have python version 3 or higher</li>